 - Te Rōpū Rangahau Hauora Māori o Kāi Tahu (Ngāi Tahu Māori Health Research Unit)

 Many of Otago's Māori academics have had a long association with Ngā Pae o te Māramatanga.

 In 2016, the co-chair of Te Poutama Māori, Associate Professor Jacinta Ruru, will join Associate Professor Tracey McIntosh from The University of Auckland as co-director of Ngā Pae o te Māramatanga.
 Dr Emma Wyeth, from the Department of Preventive and Social Medicine and Director of Te Rōpu Rangahau Hauora Māori o Ngāi Tahu (Ngāi Tahu Māori Health Research Unit) will be appointed co-deputy director in 2016.

 See the University of Otago media release 'Otago key partner in Māori Centre of Research Excellence'.

 Some of our Māori academics at Otago are involved in several of the National Science Challenges.
 For example:

-- Dr Phillip Wilcox (Otago’s Department of Mathematics and Statistics), is currently Kaihautū Māori for the “Real-Time Biological Heritage Assessment” Programme in the Biological Heritage National Science Challenge which includes contributing to the Science Leadership Group of this Challenge
+- Associate Professor Phillip Wilcox (Otago’s Department of Mathematics and Statistics), is currently Kaihautū Māori for the “Real-Time Biological Heritage Assessment” Programme in the Biological Heritage National Science Challenge which includes contributing to the Science Leadership Group of this Challenge

 - Professor Jacinta Ruru (Otago’s Faculty of Law) is Co-Principal Investigator with Dr Phil Lyver (Landcare Research and Project Leader) and Dr Sanna Malinen (Department of Management, Marketing and Entrepreneurship, University of Canterbury) on a project entitled ‘Customary approaches and practices for optimising cultural and ecological resilience’ in the Biological Heritage National Science Challenge.